 3. Reverse Osmosis

 Do you enjoy drinking purified, bottled water?
 Have you ever made coffee or tea with purified water?
-I am an avid coffee drinker and I can honestly tell you that drinking coffee made with purified water is an experience only found in the best coffee shops.
+I can honestly tell you drinking coffee made with purified water.

 You may think I’ve gotten off subject, but actually having purified, reverse osmosis water at every tap in your home is truly an experience.
 Showering with RO water, cooking with RO water, doing laundry with pure water all make a huge difference in your everyday life.